cosmos/sdk-tutorials/academy/ibc/migration.md

 # IBC Migration

-When working with IBC, it is important to maintain upgraded IBC chains and clients.
-Keeping everything up-to-date implies upgrading chains when developing Cosmos SDK chains and also the counterparty clients.
-The latter is of importance for all developers working with Tendermint clients enabling upgrades.
+When working with IBC, it is important to be able to upgrade IBC chains and clients.
+IBC-connected chains must perform an IBC upgrade if their upgrade will break counterparty IBC clients.
+This is of importance for all developers working with Tendermint clients enabling upgrades.

 The **IBC module** serves several different user groups, such as: